-As mentioned, in our view this would rather promote regulatory arbitrage than restrict it.
+As mentioned, this would promote regulatory arbitrage rather than restricting it.

-On top the current approach would not result in a level playing field between traditional and synthetic transactions, as only synthetic transactions would be affected, while an equivalent traditional transaction would not be.
+In addition, this would hamper the level playing field between traditional and synthetic transactions, as only synthetic transactions would be affected, while an equivalent traditional transaction would not.

-Having in mind the intentions outlined both in the CRR Quick Fix as well as in the current draft, an approach along the following lines would be more appropriate, economically meaningful as well as also consistent with the Level-1 text in our view:
+Having in mind the stated aim of both the CRR Quick Fix and the draft RTS, we believe that an approach along the following lines would be more appropriate, economically meaningful and also consistent with the Level-1 text.

 By way of derogation from the treatment of traditional securitizations under the CRR one can argue that future excess spread of a securitization covering the expected loss is already risk-weighted under the existing rules of Chapter 5.
 As indicated in 8 (ii) of the draft RTS in a traditional securitization the originator is giving up future income of securitized assets.
 This does include the excess spread portion of the future income of assets, which is available to cover losses of the securitized portfolio within the traditional securitization structure in the first place.
 This credit support in form of future excess spread is of course affecting the risk profile of the tranches and is also considered in pricing.

-Subsequently applying the rules of Chapter 5 for calculation of the risk-weights of tranches implies that credit support provided by future excess spread is already considered in the risk weighting of tranches for traditional securitizations.
+Subsequently applying the rules of Chapter 5 for the calculation of the risk-weights of tranches implies that credit support provided by future excess spread is already considered in the risk weighting of tranches for traditional securitizations.
 This is supported by the fact that SEC-SA and SEC-IRBA effectively assign a multiple of the risk-weighted assets of the underlying portfolio to the various tranches according to an exponential function, therefore already considering the expected loss of the underlying portfolio.

-So while in a traditional securitization future income (including the excess spread portion of it) is given up by the originator, in an synthetic securitization the future income (including the excess spread portion of it) stays with the originator, as you correctly state in 8 (ii), if no synthetic excess spread is provided.
+So, while in a traditional securitization future income (including the excess spread portion of it) is given up by the originator, in a synthetic securitization the future income (including the excess spread portion of it) stays with the originator, as it is correctly stated in para.
+8 (ii) page 6, if no synthetic excess spread is provided.
 A synthetic securitization therefore is equivalent to a traditional securitization if and only if the originator assigns the excess spread portion of the future income to the structure to cover expected losses in the portfolio in form of a synthetic excess spread.
 This is both true for the originator's position in terms of future income as well as in terms of the risk profile of the tranches.
-In this context we would like to highlight the last paragraph of 248 (e).
+In this context we would like to highlight the last paragraph of Art.
+248 (e).
 In our view by way of derogation from the treatment of traditional securitizations it is economically intuitive and well arguable that future synthetic excess spread up to (!) the expected loss is already risk-weighted under the rules of Chapter 5, while any synthetic excess spread portion exceeding the expected loss is not.

-We therefore would consider it to be economically meaningful as well as both in line with the Level-1 text and the intentions of the legislators to focus on future excess spread exceeding the expected loss of the securitized portfolio (plus past/current excess spread which is already considered in the income statement/balance sheet) for calculating the exposure value instead of the future excess spread up to the expected loss.
+We therefore would consider it to be economically meaningful and in line both with the Level-1 text and the intentions of the legislators to focus on future excess spread exceeding the expected loss of the securitized portfolio (plus past/current excess spread which is already considered in the income statement/balance sheet) for calculating the exposure value instead of the future excess spread up to the expected loss.
 In our view such an interpretation would also better serve the goal to prevent regulatory arbitrage by requiring risk-weighing of excessive future synthetic excess spread.